-What is ISPS Code?
+What is the ISPS Code?

-ISPS Code or the International Ship and Port Facility Security Code is a collection of guidelines for the security of the ship her crew, cargo and the port facility.
+ISPS Code or the International Ship and Port Facility Security Code is a collection of guidelines for the security of the ship her crew, cargo, and the port facility.

-But before the implementation of the ISPS Code, the industry largely neglected maritime security.
-Ships were much focused on her safety aspect.
-Correlation between security and safety were blurry until the fateful 9/11 attack.
+Vessels were much more focused on her safety aspect.
+The correlation between security and safety was blurry until the fateful 9/11 attack.

 Pre-ISPS Era

-In a normal port stay, visitors would find nobody on the gangway.
-The duty watchman might be busy somewhere else.
-He could be with the surveyor, in the cargo control room, forward or aft station or having coffee in the duty mess.
+He could be with the surveyor, in the cargo control room, forward or aft station, or having coffee in the duty mess.

 Security Incidents